 Sulli’s tragic death has sparked a new drive that could clear some of the toxicity in South Korean online culture: one day after her passing, “70 per cent of respondents to a RealMeter opinion poll said that websites ought to require commenters to post under their real names.”
 That same week, a bill named the ‘Sulli Act’ was put forward by 9 members of the National Assembly with the goal of preventing harmful online comments.
 According to the report, 100 organizations, including the Global Culture & Art Solidarity, Federation of Korean Trade Unions, and Korean Government Employee’s Union, and 200 celebrities who either have experience receiving hate comments or worked with Sulli will be backing the bill.
 It will entail platform operators to see and remove discriminatory comments in advance, and to block hateful users’ IP accesses.

-It is important to acknowledge that, while holding online users accountable for what they post online might create safer spaces online for all, Sulli’s death should be reminding of and raise awareness on the continuous issues that plague Korean society such as the controversy it creates around not only unconventionality — especially when it comes to young women being expected to act accordingly to a certain etiquette — but also around its K-idols whenever they stray away from the ‘perfect’ image they’re demanded to maintain, even in their personal lives.
-The latter has been especially addressed after the suicide of SHINee member Jong-hyun in 2017; Suga from the group BTS expressed his wishes for “an environment where [they] can ask for help, and say things are hard when they’re hard” when interviewed by Billboard.
-This month, several K-pop stars have denounced the pressure they constantly face and for the need of better support: singer Park Jimin issued a warning against trolls on Friday via Instagram Stories, saying she would report all DMs harassing her.
-Concurrently, Victoria Song, Sulli’s friend and former member of f(x) herself, went online to criticise unkind anonymous commenters, ending her message with: “Please don’t tell others what they need to do with their lives.
+It is important to acknowledge that, while holding online users accountable for what they post online might create safer spaces for all, Sulli’s death should remind and raise awareness on the continuous issues that plague Korean society such as the controversy it creates around not only unconventionality — especially when it comes to young women being expected to act accordingly to a certain etiquette — but also around its K-idols whenever they stray away from the ‘perfect’ image they’re demanded to maintain, even in their personal lives.
+The latter has been especially addressed after the suicide of SHINee member Jong-hyun in 2017; Suga from the group BTS expressed his wishes in an interview by Billboard for “an environment where [they] can ask for help, and say things are hard when they’re hard”.
+This month, several K-pop stars have denounced the pressure they constantly face and for the need for better support: singer Park Jimin issued a warning against trolls on Friday via Instagram Stories, saying she would report all DMs harassing her.
+Concurrently, Victoria Song, Sulli’s friend and former member of f(x) herself, went online to criticize unkind anonymous commenters, ending her message with: “Please don’t tell others what they need to do with their lives.
 Even well-intentioned advice has its boundaries.
 Don’t overstep.
 What right do you have to tell a stranger to do this, or don’t do that, when your own life is a wreck?
 Everyone’s life is different and unique.
 Who has the right to tell someone else how to live?
 Focus on your own life.
 Live in the present.
 If you live with a kind heart, that is enough.”